Sorting a table visualization

-When you use a table visualization to display columns of text or dates (called hierarchies in Dundas BI) the columns in the table visualization can be formatted as either row header columns or regular 'flat' columns.
+When you use a table visualization to display columns of text or dates (called hierarchies in Dundas BI) the columns in the table visualization can be formatted as either row header columns or regular flat columns.

 Row header columns are always displayed on the left and indicate how the data is grouped, while flat columns can be displayed in any order regardless of the data grouping and have more customization options.
-The default styling for row header cells in Dundas BI is a grey background whereas regular column cells use alternating but lighter colors for the background.
+The default styling for row header cells in Dundas BI may include a grey background whereas regular column cells may use alternating lighter background colors.

 In the case of row header columns, the sorting priority is determined by the left-to-right order of the columns.
-This is the same as the order of the row hierarchies in the underlying metric set, and the same as the grouping order of the hierarchies.
+This is the same as the order of the row hierarchies in the underlying metric set, and this determines their grouping order.

 As an example, create a new metric set with two row hierarchies.

 Reorder the table columns by dragging the header of the second column onto the header of the first column.
 (If your metric set is on a dashboard, switch to View mode first.)

 Hover over the first column header.
 Click the A-Z icon on the right to open the Sort & Filter popup.

-In the popup, click Descending in order to sort the first column in descending order.
+In the popup, click Descending to sort the first column in descending order.
 Do the same for the second column.

 Another way to re-order the columns is via the Data Analysis Panel.
-Drag the Name column over the Color column to switch them back.
+For example, drag the Name column over the Color column to switch them back.

 2.2.
 Regular columns

-Regular columns can also be reordered by dragging column headers in View mode.
+Regular or 'flat' columns can also be reordered by dragging column headers in View mode.
 This is only a visualization choice that does not affect the order of the row hierarchies in the underlying metric set's Rows.
-However, using the Sort & Filter popup to sort a regular column displaying text or date values will give that column the highest sorting priority and cause the corresponding row hierarchy to be reordered first in the underlying metric set.
+However, using the Sort & Filter popup to sort a regular column displaying text or date values will give that column the highest sorting priority, and cause the corresponding row hierarchy to be reordered first in the metric set.

-As an example, start with the dashboard from the previous example with two hierarchies.
+As an example, start with the metric set from the previous example with two hierarchies.

-Switch to View mode and hover over the header of the second column.
+Switch to View mode if using a dashboard, then hover over the header of the second column.
 Click the A-Z icon to open the Sort & Filter popup.

 Click on Descending (even though it's already selected).
 Because this is your last sorting action, the second column now has the highest sorting priority and its values are all sorted in descending order, regardless of where the column is positioned relative to the other columns.
-This is equivalent to reordering this column to be first if we were displaying row header columns and changes the order of row hierarchies on the metric set.
+This is equivalent to reordering this column to be first if we were displaying row header columns, and it changes the order of row hierarchies on the metric set.

 3. Sort on multiple measures

-Sorting multiple measures is similar to sorting multiple row hierarchies that are displayed as regular columns, as shown in the previous section.
+Sorting multiple numeric columns is similar to sorting multiple row hierarchies displayed as regular columns, as shown in the previous section.

 Measure columns can be reordered by dragging column headers as usual.
 This will not affect the ordering of the measures in the underlying metric set, and vice versa, as it is a visualization choice.
-Using the Sort & Filter popup to sort a measure column will give that column the highest sorting priority and cause the corresponding measure to be reordered first in the underlying metric set, without changing the order of any columns in the displayed table.
+Using the Sort & Filter popup to sort a measure column will give that column the highest sorting priority and cause the corresponding measure to be reordered first in the metric set, without changing the order of any columns in the displayed table.

 As an example, create the following table using the Name, SafetyStockLevel, and ListPrice columns from [Production].[Product].

-Switch to View mode and use the column header's sort & filter popup to sort ListPrice in Descending order.
+Switch to View mode if using a dashboard, and use the column header's sort & filter popup to sort ListPrice in Descending order.
 Then sort SafetyStockLevel in Ascending order.